 Things to Know

 Students finish their Gow careers as strongly as they start them.
-Year after year, 100% of our seniors are accepted to college, usually receiving several offers.
+Each year 100% of our seniors are accepted to college, usually receiving several offers.
 Naturally, we’re proud of this achievement, but we’re just as proud of our well-designed college-advising curriculum, the dedicated staff who guide families through the admissions process, and our extraordinary students, who work hard to achieve their postsecondary dreams.

 The College Advising Center (CAC)